 \section{Introduction}

-Ensuring safe interactions in unconstrained environments while fostering continuous improvement is crucial for the development of robust robotic manipulation systems in real-world scenarios~\cite{cui2023no,mandlekar2020human,Xia_2025_CVPR}.
-Benefiting from the capacity for generalizable reasoning and scalable learning, Vision-Language-Action (VLA) models~\cite{bjorck2025gr00t,black2024pi0,cheang2024gr,kim2024openvla,wen2025dexvla,pang2024} have been widely recognized as the foundation model for such robotic deployment systems.
-However, their performance in achieving high field-ready success rates in unconstrained, unpredictable real-world environments remains a significant limitation.
-This discrepancy presents a key challenge: \textbf{how to integrate these developing Vision-Language-Action models into practical scenarios?}
+Fostering continuous improvement is crucial for the development of robust robotic manipulation systems in real-world scenarios~\cite{cui2023no,mandlekar2020human,Xia_2025_CVPR}.
+Benefiting from the capacity for generalizable reasoning and scalable learning, Vision-Language-Action (VLA) models~\cite{bjorck2025gr00t,black2024pi0,cheang2024gr,kim2024openvla,wen2025dexvla,MIRwork,MIRsurvey} have been widely recognized as the foundation model for such robotic deployment systems.
+However, prevailing training paradigm for these models hinges on large-scale datasets of expert demonstrations.
+This severely limits their \textit{post-deployment refinement}, as they lack intrinsic ability to continually learn from failures or adapt to novel scenarios encountered in real world.

-To ensure reliable deployment and continuous learning ability of robotic systems, interactive imitation learning frameworks~\cite{celemin2022interactive,kelly2019hg} have been developed to refine error-prone trajectories via iterative human-in-the-loop correction feedback.
+To enhance the continuous learning ability of robotic systems, interactive imitation learning frameworks~\cite{celemin2022interactive,kelly2019hg} have been developed to refine error-prone trajectories via iterative human-in-the-loop correction feedback.
 Among them, behavior cloning~\cite{hoque2023fleet,liu2022robot,ross2011reduction} has been widely utilized to fine-tune a base policy model with manually corrected intervention data in a supervised learning fashion.
 In contrast, recent methods~\cite{li2022efficient,luo2023rlif} seek to propose effective off-policy reinforcement learning algorithms from sub-optimal human intervention trajectories.
 However, behavior cloning fails to fully exploit failure trajectories, which are valuable signals for learning robust policies.
 At the same time, reinforcement learning methods encounter significant scalability limitations in training large-scale VLA models, due to the inherent instability and challenge of developing generalizable value functions.
 To date, the effective adaptation of VLA models for downstream manipulation tasks remains understudied, particularly within sub-optimal human intervention paradigms.